BenSchZA/wattie-whatsapp-bot/README.md

 **MONITOR_FREQUENCY**: How often in seconds to check Wattie's health.

-**TIMEOUT**: How long to wait in seconds before refreshing or restarting the connection.
+**SELENIUM_TIMEOUT**: How long to wait in seconds before refreshing or restarting the connection.

 ## SSHing into EC2 host